-How To Adapt Let’s Go Geography to Multiple Grades
+How To Use Let’s Go Geography with Multiple Grades

 The Let’s Go Geography Curriculum can adapt to a variety of grade levels with just a few adjustments.

 Geography for Grades K-2

 First let’s start with the grade levels it was originally created for.
 As is, this geography curriculum can be used for grades K-2 without any major adjustments.